MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 Flutter applications with advacned rotuing requirements should use a package such as go_router

+Don't invoke 'print' in production code.
+Try using a logging framework. - import debugPrint or log from dart:developer

+Navigator 2.0

+The navigator 2.0 API adds new calsse to the frameworl in order to make the apps screens a function of the app state and to provide the ability to parse routes from the underlying platform (like weURLs)
 # Publishers Glossary

 A file named pubspec.lock that specifies the concrete versions and other information for every immediate and transitive dependency a package relies on